mwjohns/documentation/Hackathon/guidelines.md

 - Representatives/Mentors at the event
 - Workshops leading up to the event

+### Venue requirements

+How to verify the venue is sufficient:
+- Load test the wifi
+    - Additional access points
+- Calculate bathroom to person ratio
+- Check Maximum Capacity
+- Check Amperage of building electricity
+    - Check with school electrician to get access or have someone on call
+    - People who run career fair may have power strips and cords

 ---
 ## Running the Hackathon

+During the hackathon the goal is to create the best experience for the participants.

+### Micro-Events

+Have events going on during the hackathon.
+This can include video games, movies, snack carts, sponsor meet & greets, etc.

+### Repositories

+Repos should be given to each team at the beginning of the event so that they do not get a head start.

+### Judging

+The goal of judging is that 100% of participants believe that it was a fair process.
+This is one of the most difficult parts of running the hackathon.
+This process can also take a long time so ensure there are things to do throughout the judging process.

 ---
 ## After the Hackathon

+Tasks to be completed post hackathon include:
+- Send survey to participants to improve to coming year
+- Review how the event went with sponsors
+- Compile notes and make a plan of things to change the coming year